There’s more to content marketing than writing blog posts, creating ebooks and promoting your content through advertisements and social media post.

 3. Make sure you are using the keywords that your audience is using.
 This not only helps you rank higher in their search results, it also means you and your audience are aligned with how you speak about and think about the topic.

 4. Don’t put obstacles in the way of your content.
 Don’t litter your content with several call-to-action buttons or advertisements.
-Your audience is giving you their attention to learn from you, not to be sold to.
+Your audience is giving you their attention to learning from you, not to be sold to.

 5. Take your audience on a journey.
 Make sure your content is organized with a well-defined beginning, middle, and end that had valuable nuggets of information to discover each step of the way.